openrails/openrails/Source/Documentation/Manual/intro.rst

 Focus on Operations
 -------------------

-Release 1.0 clears the way to improving on MSTS in many ways which can be summed up as moving from Foundation to Realism and eventually to Independence, and already includes features that are beyond MSTS.
+Release 1.1 clears the way to improving on MSTS in many ways which can be summed up as moving from Foundation to Realism and eventually to Independence, and already includes features that are beyond MSTS.
-Non-player trains can already have a first release movement orders (i.e. pickups, drop offs) based on files in MSTS format.
-Deadlocks between player and non-player trains, that are frequent in MSTS, have been practically eliminated.
+Non-player trains can have movement orders (i.e. pickups, drop offs) based on files in MSTS format.
+The player can change driven train.

+.. _intro-reality:

 Focus on Realistic Content
 --------------------------